asiventsev/project2redmine/README.md

 redmine_api_key: d1e693e7670b1fc79378441d485b9608e4c2dc4c
 redmine_project_uuid: uute
 task_redmine_id_field: Text1
+task_redmine_url_field: Text2
+task_default_redmine_tracker_id: 4
 resource_redmine_id_field: Text1
+resource_default_redmine_role_id: 4
 </code></pre>

 That's all.
 The meaning of the parameters is clear from their names.

 Parameter `redmine_project_uuid` must correspond Redmine rules which you could find on in settings pages of any Redmine project.
 If an 'Unprocessable Entry' error occurs on project creation it is probably due to incorrect project uuid.

+Parameter `task_default_redmine_tracker_id` is not required.
+If you omit it then Redmine's default tracker will be set.

+Parameter `task_redmine_url_field` is not required.
+If you define it then URL to Remine issue will be put to this field for each sync task.

 If you want to connect your MSP project to existing Redmine project instead of creating new one, please do the following: